 It’s also common to look towards a sibling to appoint as Legal Guardian where possible.
 However there may be multiple siblings on both sides of the family – so how do you choose?

 Firstly, you may want to consider whether the sibling would want the responsibility of raising your child.
 Being a parent isn’t for everyone.
 Also, do they already have children?
 If so, do you approve of the way they raise them?
 Would you be comfortable with your child potentially being raised in the same way, factoring in their religious or ethical beliefs?

 There are also practical considerations to take into account, such as the geographical location of the proposed Guardian.
 Do they live in another part of the country?
 Think about the upheaval that could cause if your child has to relocate, move school and make new friends at a time when they have just lost their parent.
 Some people may want to choose a Guardian who lives abroad.
 Whilst it is possible to put this in your Will, the appointment may not take effect if the child is prevented from moving to the Guardian's country because of immigration controls.

 Unfortunately, for some, the choice isn't easy.
 There's no right or wrong answer, other than what you feel would be in the best interests of your child or children.
 The most important thing is that you don’t ignore it.
 The worst outcome is that you do nothing and leave your loved ones potentially arguing over what is in the child's best interests.
 This could end up in Court with a Judge ultimately making the decision – which may not have been what you would've wanted.

 Parents spend most of their lives trying to protect their children, so just think of making a Will and appointing a Legal Guardian as providing your children with some legal protection.
 Will writing isn't very expensive with Co-op Legal Services and we will help you every step of the way.
-For your convenience you can make a Will over the phone or even start online.

 None of us know what life has in store for us so it’s important to plan for the unexpected, particularly when it protects those we love the most.